evaniftekhar/first-project/README.md

 Maximizing Product Offerings

 - **Expand High-Performing Categories**: Brands should expand their offerings to include all 3 categories like Steel Power did, which resulted them in performing the best over time.

 ***

+Optimize Supply Chain

+- **Work Closely with high-performing suppliers**: Iron Strength Equipment dominates in rowing machines while Peak Performance dominates in Airbikes.
+For treadmills, you could go with either Peak Performance or Titan Fitness Supply as they have nearly the same market share.

+***